nodejs/node/doc/api/http.md

 Destroy any sockets that are currently in use by the agent.

 It is usually not necessary to do this.
-However, if you are using an agent with HTTP Keep-Alive enabled, then it is best to explicitly shut down the agent when you know that it will no longer be used.
+However, if you are using an agent with `keepAlive` enabled, then it is best to explicitly shut down the agent when you know that it will no longer be used.
 Otherwise, sockets may hang open for quite a long time before the server terminates them.